jakeberggren/koda/README.md

 Note that the bundled catalog will grow over time with more providers and models to come shortly.

-Koda also supports custom providers or model overrides via `~/.koda/models.json` as long as they support one of kodas supported api adapters: `openai-responses`, `openai-completions`, or `anthropic-messages`.
+Koda also supports custom providers or model overrides via `~/.koda/models.json` as long as they support one of Koda's supported API adapters: `openai-responses`, `openai-completions`, or `anthropic-messages`.

 Example adding OpenRouter as a provider: